Database Encryption: At Rest, In Transit, In Use

 Performance cost

-At rest: 1-3% overhead with hardware support; effectively zero with managed services.
+- At rest.
+1-3% overhead with AES-NI hardware support; effectively zero with managed services like RDS or Cloud SQL.

-In transit: 5-15% overhead for handshake; near-zero for steady-state.
+- In transit.
+5-15% overhead for the TLS handshake; near-zero for steady-state encrypted traffic; connection pooling matters.

 Regulatory drivers